Public-Health-Scotland/technical-docs/CONTRIBUTING.md

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-Whether your question is about the resources available on the base or something about the base iteself, the Data Science team will be able to help.
-Either post a message on the [Data Science channel](https://teams.microsoft.com/l/channel/19%3a371c5503869d4dc8a6ac090c0844ce55%40thread.tacv2/Data%2520Science?groupId=1d322b44-bb66-4789-bb8e-1c5cffc733b7&tenantId=10efe0bd-a030-4bca-809c-b5e6745e499a) in the PHS People Development Hub or email them [here](mailto:phs.datascience@phs.scot).
+Whether your question is about the resources available or something about new content, the Data Science team will be able to help.
+A good place to start will be the [R User Group on Teams](https://teams.microsoft.com/l/team/19%3ae9f55a12b7d94ef49877ff455a07f035%40thread.tacv2/conversations?groupId=ec4250f9-b70a-4f32-9372-a232ccb4f713&tenantId=10efe0bd-a030-4bca-809c-b5e6745e499a) or email the [Data Science team](mailto:phs.datascience@phs.scot).

+## Documentation Structure

+This repo forms the back-end for the [PHS Data Science Knowledge Base documentation page](https://public-health-scotland.github.io/knowledge-base/docs/).
+This requires a specfic structure, which is outlined below, see also the [Markdown Style Guide](#markdown-style-guide) below.

+### Folders / Directories

+All directories need to be on a single level, with no sub-directories.
+Currently, the following directories are used:

+* *Posit Infrastructure* - all specific content related to the Posit infrastructure, including Workbench and Package Manager.
+* *Python* - content for Python within PHS.
+* *R* - content for R within PHS.
+* *Version Control* - content for version control within PHS.

+### Files

+Files created should be a `.md` file, with the following considerations:

+* *File name* should be human readable, title case, with spaces.
+The name is directly used in the navigation bar, so should be as descriptive as possible.
+* *File structure* should follow standard markdown linting rules.
+* *Within-repo links* should be relative to the root of the repo.
+For example, a link to the `Posit Infrastructure` directory would be `[Posit Infrastructure](/Posit%20Infrastructure)`.
+* *External links* should be absolute links, with the full URL.
+For example, a link to the Public Health Scotland website would be `[Public Health Scotland](https://publichealthscotland.scot)`.

 ## How Can I Contribute?

 ### Reporting Bugs

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.
+Bugs in this context are likely to include everything from typos, to false or misleading content as part of documentation.
+Following the guidelines set out here helps understand your report, reproduce the behaviour, and find related reports.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](https://github.com/Public-Health-Scotland/knowledge-base/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.